smo-key/NXTLib/README.md

 - API runs NXT in *direct mode*, allowing for live control of the robot
 - Easy to code, easy to use, easy to share
 - Hooks into any Windows app via C++, C#, or Visual Basic
+- Two file upload demos to get you started

 ###What You Can Do
 - Control an NXT from a computer